SeryioGonzalez/Azure_IoT_Lab/sample-app/README.md

 Or by manually downloading the code from GitHub in the browser.

 In order to run the APP you need the IoT Hub built-in endpoint connection string.
 You can obtain it in the following window:
-As highlighted in green, you need to create a consumer group for the APP, otherwise, it will conflict with other readers such as Azure Time Series Insights implemented in the previous module.
+As highlighted in green, you need to create a consumer group for the APP, otherwise, it will conflict with other readers such as Azure Time Series Insights implemented before.
 As highlighted in purple, select the **Shared access policy** type **service**

 ![Lab diagram](../images/app-1.png "Header Image")

 Copy the Event Hub-compatible endpoint and paste it when executing the `sample_app_temperature_alert.py` that simulates an application that send a message when the temperature received is above a given value.
 This script is located [here](https://github.com/iiot-cloud-icai/Azure_IoT_Lab/blob/master/sample-app/sample_app_temperature_alert.py)
 ```
-python Azure_IoT_Lab/sample-app/sample_app_temperature_alert.py "[you_event_Hub_compatible_endpoint]"
+python Azure_IoT_Lab/sample-app/sample_app_temperature_alert.py "you_event_Hub_compatible_endpoint"
 ```
 At the same time, **you need to run** the script `iot-hub-client-dual.py` that represents a simulated device that sends measurements and receives messages from the previous script.
 For this, you need the connection string you used in previous modules.
 This script is located [here](https://github.com/iiot-cloud-icai/Azure_IoT_Lab/blob/master/iot-client/iot-hub-client-dual.py) <br/>